T. C. Fry

 Many people were introduced to T. C. Fry via his Healthful Living magazine which flourished in the 1980's to the tune of 30,000 subscribers at its peak.
 Many folks agree that Healthful Living was the most inspirational health periodical we've ever seen.
 T. C. Fry's articles were full of life, explained health remarkably clearly, and literally taught us how to think for ourselves, inspiring us to take the initiative we needed to live healthfully.
 Healthful Living was the forerunner of T. C. Fry's most recent magazine, The Wellness Messenger, both of which watered the seeds of inspiration for my health writing career, and set the standard to which I shall always hold myself.

-Also among T. C. Fry's enterprises were a hygienic fasting center in Texas.
-T. C. Fry lived by Dr. Shelton's bromide, "Let the truth be told even if the heavens fall."
-T. C. Fry wrote several dozen health booklets which he compiled in his "Basic Health Library", and he produced videos.
+Also among T. C. Fry's enterprises were a hygienic fasting center in Texas, and his 1988 book, The Great Aids Hoax.
+He believed that Aids is "the most fiendish and murderous scheme in history."
+Indeed, T. C. Fry lived by Dr. Shelton's bromide, "Let the truth be told even if the heavens fall."
+T. C. Fry also wrote several dozen health booklets which he compiled in his "Basic Health Library", and he produced videos.

 T. C. Fry's greatest contribution was the 108-lesson Life Science / Natural Hygiene course he masterminded in 1982 and offered through the Life Science Institute in Texas, for which he originally served as President.
 Many believe that the course stands as the most factual/informative/ readily understandable/practical/beneficial course in the life sciences the modern world has ever seen, encompassing nutrition, health and healing.
 The course originally offered a Ph.
 D. which required a 9-month internship and a 15-day water fast (the greatest lessons in physiology/healing and the best preparation for fasting others are gained by fasting oneself).
 The Life Science Institute, now in the hands of a group of the school's graduates, has to date graduated 4000 students, including Fit for Life authors Marilyn and Harvey Diamond, and the world-renowned motivational teacher author, Anthony Robbins.
 The course is reportedly also being taught today at a medical school in France.